Banno/ux-license-report/README.md

 > Generates license reports of 3rd-party software dependencies

-Looks through a project's npm `dependencies` (and optionally `devDependencies`), pulls out licensing information, and compiles it into a given template.
+Looks through a project's npm `dependencies` (and optionally `devDependencies` and Bower `dependencies`), pulls out licensing information, and compiles it into a given template.

 ```javascript
 const licenser = require('ux-license-report');